WorHyako/TrackingCameraSpeaker/README.md

 # TrackingCameraSpeaker
 #### by Worshiper Hyakki Yakō(worHyako)
-### This repo is designed to accept UDP packet (FreeD protocol) from local network and convert it to camera parameters: position, rotation and lens value.
+### This repo is designed to accept UDP packet (FreeD protocol) from local network and convert it to camera parameters: position, rotation and LENS value.

 ---